opendocsg/slw-judgments-backfill/2017_SGHC_240/report.md

 (1) Manner of driving

 38     First, the level of danger posed by the offender’s actions may be manifested by the offender’s manner of driving.
 This assesses how dangerous the driving was and the extent of danger to road users posed by the offender’s conduct.
-Examples of situations where the culpability of the offender would be increased include speeding, drink-driving, sleepy driving (identified as aggravating factors in _Public Prosecutor v Hue An Li_ [2014] 4 SLR 661 in the context of fatal traffic cases under s 304A( _b_ ) of the Penal Code (Cap 224, 2008 Rev Ed) (“the Penal Code”) at [82]–[92]), driving while using a mobile phone (identified in _Koh Thiam Huat_ at [41]), flouting traffic rules, driving against the flow of traffic or off the road (identified in _Stansilas_ at [56]), involvement in a car chase, or exhibiting poor control of his vehicle ( _Edwin s/o Suse Nathen v Public Prosecutor_ [2013] 4 SLR 1139 (“ _Edwin Suse_ ”) [note: 19] at [27]).
+Examples of situations where the culpability of the offender would be increased include speeding, drink-driving, sleepy driving (identified as aggravating factors in _Public Prosecutor v Hue An Li_ <span class="citation">[2014] 4 SLR 661</span> in the context of fatal traffic cases under s 304A( _b_ ) of the Penal Code (Cap 224, 2008 Rev Ed) (“the Penal Code”) at [82]–[92]), driving while using a mobile phone (identified in _Koh Thiam Huat_ at [41]), flouting traffic rules, driving against the flow of traffic or off the road (identified in _Stansilas_ at [56]), involvement in a car chase, or exhibiting poor control of his vehicle ( _Edwin s/o Suse Nathen v Public Prosecutor_ <span class="citation">[2013] 4 SLR 1139</span> (“ _Edwin Suse_ ”) [note: 19] at [27]).
 These circumstances in relation to the offender’s manner of driving are aggravating

 due to the increased danger to road users posed by such conduct.